 Out of this same love of God, our redemption and healing are to enable us to be active participants in Jesus’ healing work of redemption from the cross.

 In brief, our healing is intended so that we may follow Jesus and become His witnesses.
-We see this dynamic of being saved and healed throughout Jesus’ healing ministry in order to be sent.
+We see this dynamic of being saved and healed throughout Jesus’ lifetime in order to be sent.

 For example, a man whom Jesus healed and delivered from demon possession was sent as a witness: